The Privacy Shield

 - provision for an Ombudsperson within the Department of State to offer a redress possibility for Europeans in the area of national intelligence.
 The Ombudsperson will be independent of the national security services and will follow up complaints from individuals;

 - Complaints must resolved within 45 days and a free of charge alternative Dispute Resolution Procedure will be available.
 EU Citizens will also be able to seek help via their own national data protection authorities and if a case cannot be resolved there will be an enforceable arbitration mechanism;

 - US companies will register on the Privacy Shield list and self-certify that they meet the requirements on an annual basis.
 Such companies’ privacy policies will be monitored and actively verified by the US Department of Commerce.

 The Privacy Shield will not come into effect until the EU Commission issues an adequacy decision to the effect that the Commission is satisfied the principles that companies registered with the Privacy Shield have to abide by offer an adequate level of protection of personal data.
-We will keep you updated as the new regime takes shape and comes into effect but in the meantime if you would like advice about data protection then talk to Tollers on 01908 396 230 and ask to speak to Liz Appleyard in our commercial team.
+We will keep you updated as the new regime takes shape and comes into effect but in the meantime, if you would like advice about data protection then talk to Tollers on 01908 396 230 and ask to speak to Liz Appleyard in our Commercial Law team.